mikaspar/CarND_Term1_Advanced_Finding_Lanes/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I proved results of all in the lesson provided techniques to obtain a proper binary image to identify the lane lines.
-At the end I winded up using the combination of Magnitude Sobel and S-channel of the HLS space.
+At the end I winded up using the combination of Sobel X, Magnitude Sobel and S-channel of the HLS space.
 The result ouputs the sobel_m_S function.

+[image1]
+[image2]
+[image3]
+[image4]
+[image5]
+[image6]
+[video1]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.